salabibne/Classroom-with-using-Mern/README.md

 email : admin@gmail.com
 passWord : 123456Aa!
 ### About Classroom-Project:
+**Login**
+1. Implemented Firebase Authentication.
+2. Implemented a Token System to ensure the right people are entering the website through verifying  tokens.

+**API**
+1. use Axios  to make APIs(get, find,upsert,delete)

 **Admin Side**
 1. Admin can see the teaching Request and is responsible for approving or declining the request.
 2. Also responsible to make Admin among the users